daniel5151/gdbstub/README.md

 # gdbstub

-An implementation of the [GDB Remote Server Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html#Remote-Protocol) in Rust, primarily for use in _emulators_.
+An implementation of the [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html#Remote-Protocol) in Rust, primarily for use in _emulators_.

 `gdbstub` tries to make as few assumptions as possible about your emulator's architecture, and aims to provide a "drop-in" way to add GDB support into an emulator, _without_ any large refactoring / ownership juggling (hopefully).